jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 computer, and no harmful files are left behind.
 Data extortion is also on the rise.
-Since November 2022, we observed a doubling of potential data exfiltration instancesthe theft or unauthorized removal or movement of data from a device.
+Since November 2022, we observed a doubling of potential data exfiltration instances–the theft or unauthorized removal or movement of data from a device.
 Thirteen percent of human\-operated ransomware attacks that moved into the ransom phase had some